-REQUIRED EXAMS FOR EDUCATION PROGRAM APPLICATION
+STATE REQUIRED EXAMS FOR EDUCATOR PREPARATION PROGRAM ADMISSION

 Candidates must document basic skills competency for admission to educator preparation programs using the following additional assessments/routes: